dainst/chronontology-backend/docs/rest-api-reference.md

 ### Response header

 The location response header will contain the `id` of the created element, if successful.
 It is the same as the `id field of the response body.
 It will be a string like

 ```
 /typename/T7UlxIk8miMQ
 ```

-It contains both the type name as well as a base64 encoded random part to which we refer simply as the "id" in the rest of the document.
+It contains both the type name as well as an id, which consists of 12 random letters and cyphers, i.e. `[a-zA-Z0-9]{12}`.

 ### Status codes:

 ```
 201 if created successfully.
 400 if there is an error during parsing the JSON of the the request body.
 403 if there is no permission to create a document within the given dataset.
-500 if object could not be updated or created due to an internal server error,
+500 if the object could not be updated or created due to an internal server
-  like missing access to a datastore.
+    error, such as missing access to a datastore.
 ```

 ## POST /update_mapping
 Post a new Elastic Search mapping.
 The datastore configuration has to be set to **connected mode**.
 See [here](datastore-configuration-reference.md) for information on how to configure the datastores.

 The request body must contain the mapping in valid JSON.
 Example: